 Traditional Sicilian arancini are quite large, about 2.5 in (5 cm) in diameter—hence the comparison with small oranges!

 You absolutely can.
-I don’t have a fryer and make arancini more often than I care to admit!
+I don’t have a deep fryer and make arancini more often than I care to admit!

-You can bake arancini instead of frying them, but if you plan on doing so, I would definitely recommend making bite-sized arancini instead of the traditional, larger size.
+You can bake arancini instead of frying them, but if you plan on doing so, I would recommend making bite-sized arancini instead of the traditional, larger size.
 Smaller arancini will bake more easily and become crisper than larger ones.
 Baked arancini won’t get as crispy as fried ones, but they will still be delicious.

 To bake arancini, preheat the oven to 425°F (220°C).
 Line a baking sheet with aluminum foil.
 Grease the foil with cooking spray.
-Roll arancini using 1.5 tbsp of risotto, then dredge them in flour, egg, and breadcrumbs as indicated in the recipe.
+Roll arancini using 1.5 tbsp (22 ml) of risotto, then dredge them in flour, egg, and breadcrumbs as indicated in the recipe.
 Set on the prepared baking sheet, then generously spray the arancini balls with cooking spray.
 Bake for 20 to 25 minutes, or until the arancini are golden brown.
 (You can broil the arancini for a minute or two at the end of the cooking time to give them more color, if desired.)

-It’s easy to reheat Sicilian rice balls that have been refrigerated.
+It’s easy to reheat Sicilian risotto balls that have been refrigerated.
 Simply set the arancini on a parchment paper-lined baking sheet and reheat in a 350°F (175°C) oven for 10 to 15 minutes before serving.

 I would not recommend freezing fried or baked arancini.
 The freezing and thawing process could make the filling and rice too watery and cause the arancini to lose their shape and/or never return to their original crispy glory.